azu-b/mobx-react-test-master/README.md

 ## Problem 3

 After reading the problem, I understood that I need to find the smallest subtree from our shown binary tree which contains the deepest nodes.
 And what is that?
-Here are my assumptions and understandings.
+Here are my assumptions and understandings of that concept:
 - A one node tree.
 If the root node has no children, then we should return the root node.
 - A node whose children are leaf nodes and the depth from the root to these children is the largest one from all the tree.
+- A node with one child that is a leaf node and the depth from the root to this child is the largest one from all the tree.
-- A node that has more than two grandchildren and they have equal depth from the root to these grandchildren and this depth is the largest of all the tree.
+- A node that has more than two grandchildren and they have equal depth from the root to these grandchildren and that depth is the largest of all the tree.
+Besides talking about what is the smallest subtree we look for, I want to say that I am assuming our binary tree could be unbalanced, so our smallest subtree can be a node with one child.

 Having these statements in my mind, I wanted to try to solve this problem by calculating the depth of their left and right children and compare them to see if which of them has a greater depth.